Precision Time Protocol

 transport ethernet multicast interface gi0/1/1

-• To disable power profile transparent mode, enter the following command, which returns the router to forward mode.
+• To disable power profile transparent mode, enter this command, which returns the router to forward mode.

 no ptp clock transparent domain x profile power

-• To enable the E2E transparent clock, use the following command:
+• To enable the E2E transparent clock, use this command:

 ptp clock transparent domain x profile default